 The REC Room (a Youth Resource & Enrichment Co-op) offers teens ages 12-18 a safe and welcoming environment to socialize with friends after school and get connected with positive activities and educational opportunities in the southern Kenai Peninsula.

-Open 5 days a week during the school year, the REC Room is a space for all teens, with LGBTQ+ positive community building and trauma-informed programs and services that are respectful of cultural diversity.
+Open 5 days a week after school and in summers, the REC Room is a space for all teens, with LGBTQIA+ positive community building and trauma-informed programs and services that are respectful of cultural diversity.
 Here, youth can stop by, have a snack, hang out, chat with a supportive adult, and learn about fostering healthy relationships, making healthy choices, and access information about resources, activities, and programs available in the community.

 A Youth Program staff member is available at all times to support teens sorting through problems or help them to address urgent issues like mental health or need for resources.